zerohd4869/SLK-NER/README.md

 # SLK-NER

-The implementation of our SEKE 2020 paper "[SLK-NER: Exploiting Second-order Lexicon Knowledge for Chinese NER]()"
+The implementation of SEKE 2020 paper "[SLK-NER: Exploiting Second-order Lexicon Knowledge for Chinese NER]()"

 # Requirements